Arkhangelsk Oblast: History

-The area of Arkhangelsk Oblast has been settled by Finnic, Ugric and Samoyed peoples since prehistoric times, and most of the toponyms in the region are in fact Finno-Ugric.
+The area of Arkhangelsk Oblast has been settled by Finno-Ugric peoples since prehistoric times, and most of the toponyms in the region are Finno-Ugric.
 It was subsequently colonized by the Novgorod Republic.
 Kargopol was first mentioned in the chronicles in 1146, Shenkursk was mentioned in 1315, and Solvychegodsk was founded in the 14th century.

 By the 13th century the Novgorodian merchants had already reached the White Sea, attracted to the area for fur trading.
 The Novgorodians penetrated the area using the waterways, and this is why most of the ancient (as well as the modern) settlements were located into the main river valleys.
 The main historical areas of the Arkhangelsk region were Poonezhye (Поонежье) along the Onega, the Dvina Land along the Northern Dvina, Pinezhye (Пинежье) along the Pinega, Mezen Lands along the Mezen, and Pomorye (Поморье) on the White Sea coast.

 The main waterway was the Northern Dvina, and Novgorod merchants used the Volga and its tributary, the Sheksna, along the Slavyanka River into Lake Nikolskoye, then the boats were taken by land to Lake Blagoveshchenskoye, from there downstream along the Porozovitsa River into Lake Kubenskoye and further to the Sukhona and the Northern Dvina.
 Portages from the Northern Dvina Basin led further to the Mezen and the Pechora.

 After the fall of Novgorod in 1478, all these lands became a part of the Great Duchy of Moscow.
 Until 1703, the Northern Dvina served as the main export trading route of Muscovy.
 The local centers were Veliky Ustyug and Kholmogory; however, during the 17th century, Kholmogory lost its significance, and its role was gradually replaced by Arkhangelsk.

 In 1708, when the governorates were established by Tsar Peter the Great, Arkhangelsk became the seat of one of the seven governorates of the Russian Empire.

 At the same time, Arkhangelsk lands were one of the most remote areas in Russia.
 This fact was attractive for monks fleeing the crowds.
 In 1436, Solovetsky Monastery was founded, and it quickly became one of the richest and most influential Russian monasteries.
 Other monasteries followed.
 For instance, Kozheozersky Monastery, founded in 1552, still remains one of the most remote Russian Orthodox monasteries.
 After the great schism in the Russian Orthodox Church in 1653, the area attracted many Old Believers, who were persecuted by the state.
 Most would later flee to even more remote locations such as Siberia.

 In 1703, with the construction of St. Petersburg, Arkhangelsk, which lacked St. Petersburg's geographical proximity to Europe and the non-freezing harbour of Murmansk, lost its significance as the main trading harbour of the Russian Empire.
 However, in the early 20th century Arkhangelsk was an important starting point for Russian Arctic expeditions.
 For instance, in the 1830s Pyotr Pakhtusov sailed twice from Arkhangelsk to investigate and map Novaya Zemlya.